-The album elevated Stone Roses to the head of the Manchester class, and nearly made them US stars when it hit the charts here.
+The album elevated Stone Roses to the head of the Manchester class and nearly made them stars in the U.S., where it charted.
 But the group retired into a mesh of lawsuits and other self-induced calamities.
 Evidently more intent on driving associates around the bend than reaping a commercial harvest, Stone Roses produced only a couple of singles (the first, “Fools Gold,” was added to a second US version of the first album) during its lengthy hibernation period.

 Reni (Alan Wren) left the band in the spring of ’95 and was replaced by Rebel MC drummer Robbie J. Maddix in time for the band’s first-ever American tour.